China, U.S. divided over Syria, sea dispute, but vow goodwill

 A U.S. official told travelling reporters Vice President Xi Jinping, who is overwhelmingly likely to succeed Hu as president, had to cancel his meeting with Clinton.

-Xi canceled an earlier meeting with Singapore's prime minister, a sign his absence was not a snub at Clinton.
+Xi cancelled an earlier meeting with Singapore's prime minister, a sign his absence was not a snub at Clinton.

 "We hope people will not make unnecessary speculation," Yang said of Xi's absence.